Vassar students come from more than 60 countries around the world and international students make up more than 10% of our community.

 For our general admission requirements for all students, please review the following pages:

 English Language Proficiency

-If English is either your first language or the primary language of instruction in secondary schools you have attended for the last three years, you do not need to submit English language proficiency exam results.
-Otherwise we require the results of TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
-We do not accept self-reported TOEFL/IELTS scores.
+If English is either your native or heritage language, or the primary language of instruction in the secondary school(s) you have attended for the last three years, you do not need to submit English language proficiency exam results.

-- TOEFL: We strongly recommend a score of 100 or higher on the Internet-Based TOEFL or 600 or higher on the Paper-Based TOEFL.
+- Competitive applicants will score 100 or higher on the TOEFL iBT or 600 or higher on the TOEFL PBT.

-Vassar reviews only the single-sitting highest score for English Proficiency exams.
+Vassar reviews only the single-sitting highest score for all English Proficiency exams.

-Vassar meets the full demonstrated need of all students for all four years and we are need aware when reviewing applications from international students.
+Vassar meets the full demonstrated financial need of all students for all four years, but we are need-aware when reviewing applications from international students.
 Students who are neither U.S. citizens nor permanent residents who wish to be considered for financial aid at any time during their four years at Vassar should apply at the same time that they apply for admission.
-Therefore, those admitted without financial aid are not eligible to receive Vassar funding during their years at the college, except under the most extreme circumstances (i.e., death of a wage-earning parent, natural disaster, etc).
+Those students admitted without financial aid in the first year are not eligible to receive Vassar funding during their years at the college, except under the most extreme circumstances (i.e., death of a wage-earning parent, natural disaster, etc).
 Financial aid is not available for international transfer applicants.